0merlin/0merlin.github.io/src/apps/pebble_watchface.md

 I have being experimenting with creating a pebble watchface.
 And I finally made one.
 I have put almost everything I have learnt so far into the one watchface, which does happen to make it a little complicated.

-> The watchface can be downloaded from <https://apps.getpebble.com/en_US/application/57d2abadffca49e6d100007f>
+> Pebble appstore is no longer available so you will need to build from source

 So far the things I have added to this watchface are as follows: